sarahbonnin/CRG_RIntroduction/exercise10.md

 vec4 <- c("Oct4", "DEPP", "RSU1", "Hk2", "ZNF37A", "C1QL1", "Shh", "Cdkn2a")
 ```

-Look over each element of vec4:
+Lookp over each element of vec4 and test:
 * If the element is a **human gene (all upper-case characters)**, print a vector of two elements: the name of the gene and "human gene".<br>
 * If the element is a **mouse gene (only the first character is in upper-case)**, print a vector of two elements: the name of the gene and "mouse gene".<br>
 *Use a regular expression in the if statement!*